Skip to main content

 Once you are sedated in theatre the cervix is gently dilated (stretched) and a narrow suction tube is inserted into the uterus to remove the pregnancy.
 The operation only last about 5-10 minutes however you could expect to be in the theatre department for over an hour due to the time taken for the anaesthesia and recover afterwards.

 After the procedure you should be able to go home the same day.
 You may have some period pains afterwards.
 You may bleed for up to 2-3 weeks which may stop and start but should gradually tail off.
-If it ever gets heavier than a period or you are concerned please contact the GED.
+If it ever gets heavier than a period or you are concerned, please contact us via the telephone triage line.

 What are the risks?